 - What types of classes will I be taking in the Pharmacy Technician program?
 During the program you will experience classes that feature lectures, face to face instruction, and firsthand experience via laboratory exercises and clinicals.
 Clinicals are experienced later in the program and place the student within an actual pharmacy setting under supervision of the clinical instructor and preceptors at the clinical site.

 - Are there night classes for pharmacy technology?
-If you are a currently employed Pharmacy Technician, A-B-Tech will begin offering night classes as a part-time diploma program in the Fall of 2014.
-Currently night classes are not being offered for those not currently employed as a pharmacy technician.
-Some general education classes required for the Pharmacy Technology Program are offered at night and online.
+A-B-Tech will begin offering night classes in the Fall of 2014.
+For more information on this please contact me at email@example.com.
+Some general education classes required for the Pharmacy Technology program are offered at night and online.

-- Are there online classes for pharmacy technology?
-Currently online classes are not being offered for pharmacy technology due to the high content of laboratory and clinical experiences associated with our lectures classes.
-We will be introducing some online offerings in the Fall of 2014 for our part-time diploma program for currently employed Pharmacy Technicians.
-Some general education classes required for the Pharmacy Technology Program are offered online however.
+- Are there online classes for Pharmacy Technology?
+We will be introducing some online offerings in the Fall of 2014 for our part-time diploma program for Pharmacy Technicians.
+Some general education classes required for the Pharmacy Technology program are offered online as well.

 - What if I have already completed my general education classes at A-B Tech or another college?
 Great!
 That means you will have a lighter semester work load and the opportunity to pursue other electives if you so choose.
 If you are a returning student, you may want to check the completion date on your last computer class.
 A-B Tech only accepts computer classes that were taken within the last 5 years.